 She has degrees in biology and journalism from the University of Rhode Island and is currently pursuing a Masters of Oceanography at the University of Rhode Island Graduate School of Oceanography.

-Jennifer McCann is the Director of the Coastal Program (“Extension) for the Rhode Island Sea Grant College Program.
-McCann leads a team to build the capacity of coastal management practitioners locally, regionally, and internationally.
-At the request of diverse coastal stakeholders, McCann led a process to define Rhode Island’s blue or ocean economy and identify strategies and recommendations to ensure this sector continues to thrive.
+the private sector, and the public both locally and abroad.
+At the request of diverse coastal stakeholders, in 2019/2020 McCann led a process to define Rhode Island’s blue, or ocean, economy and identify strategies and recommendations to ensure this sector continues to thrive.

 Pam Rubinoff is a climate adaptation specialist for Rhode Island Sea Grant where she has contributed to the development of National Coastal Smart Growth principles, helped lead the development of Rhode Island’s state sea level rise policy, identified hazard mitigation initiatives for the state’s urban core, and initiated the Smart Hurricane Recovery initiative for southern Rhode Island.